 Garantia's rental and leasing liabilities comprise the rental costs for premises and parking spaces, employees' company cars, IT equipment and office machines.
-The total rents and leases of the following financial year and rents and leases paid later on 31 December 2016 amounted to EUR 0.3 million.
+The total rents and leases of the following financial year and those to be paid later amounted to EUR 1.1 million on 31 December 2017 and consisted largely of leases for facilities.
 The leasing agreements are operating leases.